kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/01-score-keep-app/01-basic-crud/04-installing-react.md

 ### React
 Searching on `npmjs.com` is notoriously lame.
 It is better to google search `npm react` and you should see [this as the first result](https://www.npmjs.com/package/react)

-`$ npm i -S react`
+`$ yarn add react react-dom`

 ### ReactDOM
-[Searching chrome will give you this](https://www.npmjs.com/package/react-dom) and it is version 15.5.3
+[Searching chrome will give you this](https://www.npmjs.com/package/react-dom) and it is version (_currently 15.5.3_)

-**note** Both versions are the same because these two packages are closely intertwined.
-Make sure your versions are the same for both
+* Both versions are the same because these two packages are closely intertwined
+* Make sure your versions are the same for both

 ### How do you know if an npm package is good?
 * `Stats` - useful to see how many people are using package, will give you an idea if the package is the most up-to-date and maintained